My First 60 Minutes With A Server

 * 3 * * 1,3,5

-means that the command runs every Monday, Wednesday and Friday at 3 am.
+The command runs every Monday, Wednesday, and Friday at 3 am.

 nice -n 15 clamscan